coleifer/peewee/docs/peewee/database.rst

 database-of-choice should be really easy, provided the driver supports the `DB-API 2.0 spec <http://www.python.org/dev/peps/pep-0249/>`_.

-The db-api 2.0 spec should be familiar to you if you've used the standard library sqlite3 driver, psycopg2 or the like.
+The DB-API 2.0 spec should be familiar to you if you've used the standard library sqlite3 driver, psycopg2 or the like.
 Peewee currently relies on a handful of parts: